apache/incubator-pegasus-website/_docs/en/tools/shell.md

 Explanation:

-- Tables must be created before they can be used; by default, there is a `temp` table available.
+- Tables must be created before they can be used.
+By default, there is a `temp` table available.

 Examples: